 Our business is heavily dependent on the demand for construction services in Gujarat.
 While we have expanded our operations to the states of Karnataka and Rajasthan in the recent past, and our geographical footprint continues to grow, our project portfolio continues to be concentrated in the state of Gujarat.
-As of November 30, 2016, projects in Gujarat accounted for approximately 69.79% of the Company's total order book.
-Contract income from projects in Gujarat constituted all of the total contract income of the Company for Fiscals 2014, 2015, 2016 and the six-month period ended September 30, 2016, on a restated standalone basis.
+As of March 31, 2017, projects in Gujarat accounted for approximately 70.20% of the Company's total order book.
+Contract income from projects in Gujarat constituted all of the total contract income of the Company for Fiscals 2014, 2015, 2016 and 96.09% of the total contract income for the nine-month period ended December 31, 2016, on a restated standalone basis.